Kevin-ops007/Recipe-app/README.md

 # Recipe-app
-React application to search for recipes
+React application to search for recipes using edamam api